Civil Air Patrol: Equipment

 CAP operates a national radio network of HF (SSB) and VHF (FM) radio repeaters.
 There are over 500 of these repeaters strategically located across the United States.
 Radio communications are now facilitated under NTIA specifications, to which Civil Air Patrol directorates have applied even more stringent standards.
 CAP's radio network is designed for use during a national or regional emergency when existing telephone and Internet communications infrastructure is not available.
 Outside of such emergencies, most of CAP's internal communications are conducted on the Internet.
 CAP Units are allowed to use radio encryption when working with other agencies on sensitive missions, or when on a network that requires encryption.

 Some aircraft in the CAP fleet are equipped with the SDIS.
 This system allows CAP to send back real-time images of a disaster or crash site to anyone with an e-mail address, allowing the mission coordinators to make more informed decisions.
 There are approximately 100 federally funded SDIS systems strategically located across the United States, with more than 20 additional systems funded by state and local governments.

 The ARCHER imaging system, mounted aboard the GA8 Airvan, uses visible and near-infrared light to examine the surface of the Earth and find suspected crash sites, evaluate areas affected by disasters, or examine foliage from an airborne perspective in order to flag possible marijuana plantations.
 Both the SDIS and ARCHER systems were used to great success in the response to Hurricane Katrina; ARCHER may be used in coordination with the SDIS system.

 A hand-held radio direction finder, most commonly the L-Tronics Little L-Per, is used by ground teams to search for downed aircraft.

 The ground teams carry equipment on their person that they use while in the field.
 This equipment includes flashlights, signal mirrors, tactical vests, safety vests, and food that will last them at least 24 hours.
 The equipment carried by ground teams varies much by the mission at hand.
 Urban direction finding (UDF) missions necessitate only a small kit of gear.
-But intensive mountain search and rescue can require packs that provide for up to 72 hours of operational supplies and tool for the location, rescue and extraction of lost or crashed parties.
+But intensive mountain search and rescue can require packs that provide for up to 72 hours of operational supplies and tools for the location, rescue and extraction of lost or crashed parties.
 This gear includes the above, plus additional water, meals, and survival gear.
 Although a standardized list is provided by the national command, many teams modify the list to match the needs of the mission.

-A number of states have legislation in place to help transfer surplus equipment to Civil Air Patrol.
+Several states have legislation in place to help transfer surplus equipment to Civil Air Patrol.
 For example, Texas considers its wing a state agency, and therefore legally allowed to acquire surplus or salvage property, while Alaska has a program for transferring forfeited aircraft to the Alaska Wing.